June 7, 2020

 For a sense of reward, try somewhere like Rendezvous Bay.
 To reach the beach here you have to hike, and when it first comes into view it feels like you’re discovering it for the first time.
 Antigua also has beaches that are geared towards families, beaches you can only access by boat, and beaches with waters ideal for windsurfing or snorkelling.
 And of course, depending on where you are, you’ll be able to catch the perfect sunset or sunrise.

 “Antigua is safe and relaxed, and there’s always something to do.
-Our airport team here are amazing, and I’ve made many friends over the years,” said Lynn, who this year will be climbing Mount Kilimanjaro in Tanzania to raise funds for WE.org and the Halo Foundation, which supports local Antiguan charities.
-“The people here are super friendly, and it has amazing beaches, what more could you ask for?
+Our airport team here are amazing, and I’ve made many friends over the years,” said Lynn, “The people here are super friendly, and it has amazing beaches, what more could you ask for?
 Jolly Beach is my favourite, but there are also lots of hidden gems to discover.
 A day trip to Prickly Pear Island should also be on your list”.

 “As it was my first time on the island, I wanted to experience as much as possible,” said Anna.
 “I started off the adventure with an evening meal at Sheer Rocks in Cocobay Resort.
 When we arrived the sun was setting, so we sat down by the infinity pool and took in the stunning views of the white sandy beaches.
 I had the seafood which was delicious, and the staff were all very friendly – I would definitely recommend a visit!